SHsuperCM/Stonecutter/README.md

 ## Planned
 - [ ] Make a wiki and actually explaining how to operate Stonecutter
-- [ ] Intellij Integration: Add easy way of using tokenizer
+- [ ] Intellij Integration: Add easy way of using the tokenizer
 - [x] Make the Intellij IDEA plugin easier to install
 - [x] Add more integration features to the Intellij IDEA plugin(switch versions, insert versioned code, etc..)
 - [x] Proprocessor-style commenting formatter